Alessandro-Vieira77/slide-gallery/README.md

 ## ⚙️ Technologies used

 - HTML5
-- CSS3 (com transições e layout responsivo)
+- CSS3 (with transitions and responsive layout)
-- JavaScript (para navegação entre slides)
+- JavaScript (for navigation between slides)

 ---

 ## 🖼️ Features

-- Avançar e voltar entre imagens
+- Move forward and backward between images
-- Responsivo para diferentes tamanhos de tela
+- Responsive to different screen sizes

 ---